Dave & Buster's (PLAY) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the owner of Dave & Buster's, a chain of restaurants and arcades had gained 3.57% in the past month.
-In that same time, the Retail-Wholesale sector gained 3.78%, while the S&P 500 gained 3.18%.
+Heading into today, shares of the owner of Dave & Buster's, a chain of restaurants and arcades had gained 8.01% over the past month, outpacing the Retail-Wholesale sector's gain of 3.43% and the S&P 500's gain of 3.39% in that time.

-Wall Street will be looking for positivity from Dave & Buster's as it approaches its next earnings report date.
+Dave & Buster's will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $0.93, up 52.46% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $558.16 million, up 19.17% from the prior-year quarter.

-Any recent changes to analyst estimates for Dave & Buster's should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Dave & Buster's.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.13% higher.
-Dave & Buster's is currently a Zacks Rank #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.24% higher.
+Dave & Buster's is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Dave & Buster's is holding a Forward P/E ratio of 12.58.
-This valuation marks a discount compared to its industry's average Forward P/E of 24.64.
+Digging into valuation, Dave & Buster's currently has a Forward P/E ratio of 12.7.
+This valuation marks a discount compared to its industry's average Forward P/E of 24.85.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report